Stress can sneak up gradually or hit us all at once. The gradual kind is more insidious although both can be deadly.

 Stress is often so innocuous that we are unaware of its influence in our everyday lives.

-The Vagus Nerve influences crucial bodily functions; heart rate, digestion, immune response and mood.
+The Vagus Nerve influences crucial bodily functions; heart rate, digestion, immune response, blood flow and mood.
 It sends information about the state of the inner organs to the brain.
 That “gut feeling” is the vagus nerve communicating with the brain.